Anze/KeyCluConverter/readme.md

 If you have any questions or suggestions please open an issue at [KeyClu](https://github.com/Anze/KeyCluCask/issues).

 # Usage

-# Support

-If you have any questions or suggestions please open an issue at [KeyClu](https://github.com/Anze/KeyCluCask/issues).

-# Usage
 To convert existing `.kcustom` file, you would need a `bundleId` of the app.
 Check [FAQ](#FAQ) section for more info.

 ## Help